manulera/phenomics_paper_HTP/checks/mapping_conditions_knock-out_condition_metadata_check.md

   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
   * id: FYECO:0000415
     * name: + tea tree oil
     * def: An experimental condition in which tea tree oil was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
-  * id: FYECO:0000415
-    * name: + tea tree oil
-    * def: An experimental condition in which tea tree oil was added to the medium or assay buffer in excess compared to standard medium or assay buffers.